scottbw/analytics-udd/udd/course.md

 ## COURSE_ID
 ### Description
-The providers own ID for the course
+The provider's own ID for the course

 ### Purpose
 To link relational database tables